HazyResearch/data-centric-ai/README.md

 We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions from our own lab and collaborators.

-AI has been too focused on the models, while in reality, the experience of those who put models into production or use them in real applications is that data matters most.
+AI has been pretty focused on models, while in reality, the experience of those who put models into production or use them in real applications is that data matters a lot (maybe even more!).

-It's the data that's unique, not the models.
+Often, it's the data (which is unique to you) that can make or break model performance.

 ---